booch/presentations/Ruby_Hooks/slides.md

 ???

 * Note that it's `def self.included`
+    * Because it's a method on the module itself
 * Note that we don't need to new up a B
     * The `include` (and the `included` hook) runs as soon as we call it
     * TODO: Maybe in a next slide show how that works with normal code